Neurogami/osc-scripter/README.md

 The program, while running, also listens for OSC messages.
 It assumes that any message it receives is a raw string formatted as a script command.
 These messages are executed as soon as they are received.

+Script commands include the ability to execute methods defined in `osc-scripter`.
+One of those methods, `load_file` loads an external file that (presumably) contains Ruby code defining more command handlers.

+You can also load custom code when you start `osc-scripter` by passing in the path to a source file.

 Features
 --------